Jack Savoretti: Career

-Between the Minds (2006–2008)
+2006-2008: Debut

 Savoretti released his first single on 9 October 2006, called "Without".
 The video, filmed in Mallorca was directed by Oscar-nominated director Bobby Garabedian.
 The single charted at number 90 in the UK Singles Chart and was B-Listed on BBC Radio 2.
 His second single, "Dreamers", was less successful, reaching No. 123 in the UK Singles Chart; it was also playlisted on Radio 2.
 Savoretti was then spotted by Corinne Bailey Rae, who invited Savoretti to perform with her on her European tour.
 His album gained support on Radio 2, where it was declared Album of the Week.
 The album Between the Minds was released in March 2007, and it débuted at number 5 on the UK indie charts.
 On 6 August 2007 he made his television debut on GMTV, where he performed "Dr Frankenstein".
 Throughout February and March 2008, Savoretti embarked on a solo mini-tour of Caffè Nero bars in the UK.

 After his Caffè Nero tour he re-released his debut album Between the Minds with a bonus disc with unplugged versions of some of his songs, three new songs, as well as a live cover version of Johnny Cash's "Ring of Fire" on 31 March 2008.
 Four days later, on 4 April 2008, he made another television performance, performing "Gypsy Love" on This Morning.

 Savoretti joined Steve Booker (writer of Duffy's "Mercy") to write the A-side to his single, "Gypsy Love", which captures the sincerity of Savoretti's song-writing.
 Songs such as the A side of his single "One Man Band" are a testament to how he spent the beginning of the year, and an expression of his ability to showcase his voice without the support of a full band.